Linkedin

 The total volume of effluents generated by Ecopetrol's operations during 2023 was 496 million m3, which includes:

-• 32,6 million m3 of wastewater (7% of total effluents), understood as the water resulting from use of water withdrawn in industrial and domestic purposes.
+• 34,3 million m3 of wastewater (7% of total effluents), understood as the water resulting from the use of water withdrawn for industrial and domestic purposes.

 Below are the different alternatives that Ecopetrol has established for managing its effluents: